GretaCB/story-collab/README.md

 ### To collaborate on an already-existing story:
 - Fork the repo
-- Make edits to a story's already-existing `.md` file.
+- Make edits to a story's already-existing [Markdown (`.md`)](https://guides.github.com/features/mastering-markdown/) file.
 Add to the story where the last contributor left off.

 # Story Guidelines
 Here are some general guidelines that will help you build upon the amazing imagination of others and keep the stories going.
 Many of these guidelines are based off the [rules of improv](http://improvencyclopedia.org/references/5_Basic_Improv_Rules.html).
 Also see [Tina Fey's basics of improv](https://www.youtube.com/watch?v=NmafmRIeet0).